Inbox Insight Limited

 a) give the other Party notice as soon as reasonably practicable of the said Force Majeure Event; and

 b) use and continue to use its reasonable endeavours to overcome the said Force Majeure Event and to minimise the effect of the Force Majeure Event.

-All variations to the Deliverable or the Services or to be supplied pursuant to the Contract or these Conditions shall be valid only if made in writing and signed by both Parties or recorded by exchange of e-mail.
+All variations to the Deliverable or the Services or to be supplied pursuant to the Contract and any amendment to these Conditions shall be valid only if made in writing and signed by both Parties or recorded by exchange of e-mail.
 Notwithstanding the previous sentence, where Inbox Insight acts on a request for such a variation which is made orally or by e-mail by or on behalf of the Client, Inbox Insight shall be entitled to levy a reasonable and proper charge for the work done in respect of that variation.

 Save in respect of a waiver granted in writing, the failure of Inbox Insight at any time to enforce a provision of this Contract shall not be deemed a waiver of such provision or of any other provision of this Contract or of Inbox Insight’s right thereafter to enforce that or any other provision of this Contract.

 If a provision in this Contract is determined by a Court or tribunal of a competent jurisdiction to be wholly or partly unenforceable for any reason:

 a) such unenforceability shall not affect the rest of this Contract; and